Let Me In Festival 2019

 To provide accessible performances and workshops for people with learning and physical disabilities

-Activities» To support and facilitate performances from visiting companies with experience in producing accessible work.
+Activities» To support and facilitate performances by companies with experience in presenting pieces for SEND participants.

-» To provide dance, drama and music workshops throughout the festival by experienced practitioners.
+» To provide dance, drama and music workshops throughout the festival by experienced practitioners catering for SEND participants of a variety of ages.

 What success will look like